manuel-dileo/tkbc-reg/README.md

-# README REFERS TO ORIGINAL REPO, IT CONTAINS OLD INFO, README UNDER CONSTRUCTION
-# Knowledge Base Completion (kbc)
+#
+# Temporal Regularisers for Neural Link Predictor
-This code reproduces results in [Tensor Decompositions for Temporal Knowledge Base Completion](https://arxiv.org/abs/2004.04926) (ICLR 2020).
+This code reproduces results in [Temporal Regularisers for Neural Link Predictor]().
+This repository is under development and it may contain also additional experiments, datasets, and models not discussed in our manuscript.
+However, below we provide all the instructions to reproduce the results.

 ## Installation
 Create a conda environment with pytorch and scikit-learn :